gvwilson/thirdbit/_posts/2021/2021-12-29-tuppence-a-bag.md

 and she aches to pour what little light she has left into them.
 But her younger self would definitely see that, and she must not distract her.
-As much as she loved---loves---her little brother, there is more at stake here than one child's soul.
+As much as she loved—loves—her little brother, there is more at stake here than one child's soul.
 When he gets to the bank he must want to keep his tuppence more than anything in the world.